PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 def my_flow():
     # run tasks and subflows
 ```

+### `description`
-You can attach a `description` to document your flow, and it will be rendered in the deployments page of the Prefect UI.
+You can attach a `description` to document your flow, and it will be rendered as markdown in the Prefect UI.

 ```python
 from prefect import flow